Reshaping development pathways in LDCs

 The Judges’ Choice Winner will be selected by the judging panel.
 The UN Climate Resilience Initiative and Global Resilience Partnership will provide the Judges’ Choice Winner with funding for capacity development in the area of ecosystem restoration in the amount worth USD 10,000.
 Budgets detailing how the funding would be spent will be requested from semi-finalists to the contest.
 The terms and conditions associated with the seed funding will be set out in an agreement with the winning team.

-The Judges' Choice Winner will also be invited to travel (expenses-paid trip, including flight, accommodation, and meals) to the UN SG Climate Summit in September 2019 in New York to present their winning proposal.
+The Judges' Choice Winner will also be invited to travel (expenses-paid trip, including flight, accommodation, and meals) to COP 25, where the winner will be given the opportunity to present the proposal to a community of practitioners, policymakers and private sector representatives.

 Overall, the winning teams receive wide recognition and visibility by MIT Climate CoLab.